 At Virginia Commonwealth University, students can get an M.S. in Genetic Counseling.
 The program covers courses such as medical genetics, cancer genetic counseling, and responsible scientific conduct.
 The program includes didactic clinical and research activities.

-The University of South Florida, located in Tampa, offers a Master’s of Science in Public Health with a concentration in Genetic Counseling.
-This program is a 21-month degree with both didactic and skills-based coursework.
-It requires field experience, thesis research, and clinical rotations.
+The University of South Florida, located in Tampa, is the only program to offer a Master’s of Science in Public Health degree with a concentration in Genetic Counseling.
+This program admits 5 students each year and is a 21-month degree with both didactic and skills-based coursework in addition to a research thesis.

 The University of Alabama offers a 21-month Master’s in Genetic Counseling.
 The program only accepts six to 10 students yearly, so class sizes are small.
 Students study prenatal genetics, cancer and adult genetics, genetics in medicine and more.